Calendula: benefits, dosage, contraindications

 Active ingredients:

-triterpenic saponosides
+triterpenic saponins

 Indications

-Rating methodology
+Scoring methodology

 EFSA approval.

-Burns, UV Exposure ✪✪✪✪✪
+Burns, UV exposure ✪✪✪✪✪

 Posologie